On the Effects of Quantisation on Model Uncertainty in Bayesian Neural Networks: Preliminaries and Related Work

 Only recently, there appeared works outside of the realm of pointwise NNs that interconnected Bayesian thinking with quantisation~\citep{su2019sampling, achterhold2018variational, cai2018vibnn, van2020bayesian}.

 \citet{achterhold2018variational} developed a sophisticated method for quantisation and pruning for pointwise NNs, albeit by using Bayesian inference.
 They initially train a BNN with improper priors, constructed to be quantisation and pruning-friendly, and after training, convert it to a quantised pointwise NN.
 Although, the pointwise NNs can achieve significant reduction in memory consumption, the resultant non-quantised BNNs are actually unable to estimate uncertainty, due to improper priors~\citep{hron2017variational}.
 Similarly,~\citet{van2020bayesian} used Bayesian inference to obtain sparse quantised pointwise NNs.
 In VIBNN, ~\citet{cai2018vibnn} developed an efficient hardware accelerator for feed-forward BNNs trained through Bayes-by-backprop~\citep{blundell2015weight} algorithm.
 The authors demonstrated impressive compute resource savings, but they did not detail their quantisation scheme or its impact on the uncertainty estimation capabilities of the BNN. \citet{su2019sampling} proposed a method for learning quantised BNNs directly, where the range of the found activations and weights is limited to two integer values.
-Their model demonstrated that the uncertainty estimation can be preserved, however, their scheme in practice would require development of a custom hardware accelerator.
-Nonetheless, custom hardware accelerators are rarely used in real-world settings and low-resource general edge devices, such as smartphones, have been the most common hardware platform for running NNs.
+They demonstrated that the uncertainty estimation can be preserved in the learned model.
+However, the work of~\citet{su2019sampling} does not allow quantisation of modern networks involving batch normalisation and skip-connections (e.g. ResNet).
+Additionally, in their scheme binary weights (-1, 1) need to be stored as real-valued parameters.
+Furthermore, their scheme in practice would require development of a custom hardware accelerator.
+Custom hardware accelerators are rarely used in real-world settings.
+Most emerging NPUs are optimised for fixed 8-bit integer arithmetic only.
+For existing low-resource scenarios in embedded and IoT applications CPUs are optimised for 8-bit arithmetic.

 In this paper we propose to learn quantised BNNs directly -- as in ~\citep{su2019sampling}.
-However, in contrast to \citet{su2019sampling}, we consider a range of widely used Bayesian inference methods, without the need for changes in the method.
-In detail, we focus on uniform quantisation, that is commonly supported in hardware~\citep{krishnamoorthi2018quantizing}.
+In contrast to their work, we consider a range of widely used Bayesian inference methods, without the need for changes in the method or architectures.
+In detail, we focus on uniform quantisation, that is commonly supported in hardware (NPU, TPU, GPU)~\citep{krishnamoorthi2018quantizing}.